 Occupying Terrain – If a unit has at least half its block in a terrain feature.

-Rally – A spent unit that is not within 1/3 foot move of an enemy unit and does not move, may flip back to its fresh side.
+Recover – A spent unit that is not within 1/3 foot move of an enemy unit and does not move, may flip back to its fresh side if within command range of an unpacked Baggage train.
 It may also pivot.

 Resolves completely – Two units in contact continue rounds of combat until no longer in contact.